InfiniteZeroFoundation/.github/profile/README.md

 This approach creates a sustainable, privacy-preserving AI commons, where both AI developers and local communities benefit 🌍, demonstrating how decentralized AI can serve public goods and strengthen local economies.

+_InfiniteZero uses lightweight, edge-optimized models, so even basic CPUs — including older laptops, mid-range smartphones, or Raspberry Pi–class devices — are sufficient.
+No GPU or powerful hardware is required.
+_

 ---

 ## The Power of InfiniteZero Network ⚡